Written by on . Last updated August 8th, 2026.

 The USGS classifies the economic impact of this earthquake at level GREEN (low).
 They expect an 90% likelyhood of between 0 and 1 million US Dollars in economic damage and impact.

-Light shaking and likely no damage may have been experienced by an estimated 160,800 people.
-At IV, it is the highest MMI level this earthquake has caused.
-Intensity level III was experienced by the majority of people (around 4.7 million).
+The highest earthquake impact level for this earthquake is IV, which corresponds with light shaking and likely no damage.
+Roughly 279,900 people are expected to be exposed to this level.
+Intensity level III was experienced by the majority of people (around 4.8 million).
 In their region, weak shaking and probably no damage can be expected.

 People in 2 countries have been exposed to shaking.
-Roughly 4.8 million people were exposed to shaking in The Philippines , with level IV (light shaking, likely no damage) as the highest recorded.
+In The Philippines , around 5.1 million people, with impact levels up to IV (light shaking, likely no damage).
 People were exposed to shaking in Indonesia as well.

 People MMI Level Shaking Damage